grk2188/grk2188/README.md

 - 🔭 I’m currently seeking work as Python Developer 🇺🇸.
-- 🌱 I’m currently mastering software developer; and learning web scraping, automation and website developement in Python.
+- 🌱 I’m currently mastering software developer, web scraping, automation and website development in Python.
 - 👯 I’m looking to collaborate on @gkapadia on Linkedin
 - ⚡ Fun fact: I love to play video games and read books